-passing into the hands of insiders.
-Vice President John Dern is known to have bought 2,000 shares on the exchange today in addition to other purchases earlier in the week The stock is being sold mainly by one brokerage firm who say the stock is coming from a number of different places.
+The greatly increased activity in Consolidated Mercur stock during the past few weeks has been a matter of comment among mining men, who wonder where the stock is coming from.
+Prices have remained steady around \$3.20 all 10,000 shares are said to have changed our line. hands since Monday.
+It transpires now that a great deal of the stock is passing into the hands of insiders.
+Vice President John Dern is known to have bought 2,000 shares on the exchange today in addition to other purchases earlier in the week.
+The stock is being sold mainly by one brokerage firm who say the stock is coming from a number of different places.
 A 5,000-share block was recently sold belonging to California parties, and a great deal of the present stock is coming from the East in the vicinity of the iron regions.
-The passing of the last dividend may have something to do with the present action of some of the stockholders, but it would seem that the fear of a num-ber of smaller shareholders are not entertained by some of the insiders who are taking up the extremely free offer-ings at around \$3.20 per share.
+The passing of the last dividend may have something to do with the present action of some of the stockholders, but it would seem that the fear of a num-ber of smaller shareholders are not entertained by some of the insiders who are taking up the extremely free offer. ings at around \$3.20 per share.
 It is known to be the desire of the management to make a good showing on en-tering the Boston Exchange, where the stock will in all probability be quoted next month.
-It is also evident that the managemeint would not want a break in the stock at this critical moment.
+It is also evident that the management would not want a break in the stock at this critical moment.
 This probably explains why the stock has remained very steady for the past few weeks in spite of the big lots of stock offered for sale.
-The mine is reported to be looking well and the listing of the stock in Boston and the narment of a dividend in April will payment of a dividend in April will probably ease the minds of those who low seem so anxious to part with their holdings.
+The mine is reported to be looking well and the listing of the stock in Boston and the payment of a dividend in April will probably ease the minds of those who now seem so anxious to part with their holdings.
 Meantime the fearful ones who anticipate a collapse are able to get out at fair prices.